yueMaHello/findYourHome/README.md

 2. Type 'npm start'
 2. Browse 'http://localhost:3035' or 'http://162.106.202.155:3035'

-## Use tips:
+## Use Tips:
-#### Why there are several 'read***.js' scripts in './public/javascripts/' folder :
+#### Why there are a lot of HTML code inside the selectionPanel.js
+For example, if the user inputs '4' in the number of people, the app will generate four sections for personal information collection and address collection.
+If there is only 2 people in his home, the app will only generate two groups of other information.
+This is the reason that the App will add many html elements based on the answer of the user.

+#### The use of 'readData.js':
-1. To read these three csv files together may take a long time.
+1. To read these three csv files together may block the browser for a long time.
-2. The WebWorker is used to load each csv file in a seperate thread.
+2. The WebWorker is used to load each csv file in a seperate thread
-3. For example, readAuto.js is to read 'SOV_AUTO_TIME_AM_Cr_mf1.csv'
-4. When the user browse this App, the App will use three other threads to load CSV files parrallelly.
-It can save time.
+3. When the user opens this App, the App will use another thread to load CSV files parrallelly.
+4. Though there is a loading symbol shown in the web page, the user actually still can answer the questions.

 #### If you want to update the TravelZoneLayer shape file:
  1. The map layer is not stored in localhost.
 It is stored in the arcgis online server.